nextflow-io/website/content/blog/2018/nextflow-meets-dockstore.md

 ### Dockstore in a nutshell

 Dockstore is an open platform that collects and catalogs scientific data analysis tools and workflows, starting from the genomics community.
-It's developed by the [OICR](https://oicr.on.ca/) in collaboration with [UCSC](https://ucscgenomics.soe.ucsc.edu/) and it is based on the [GA4GH](https://www.ga4gh.org/) open standards and the FAIR principles i.e. the idea to make research data and applications findable, accessible, interoperable and reusable ([FAIR](https://www.nature.com/articles/sdata201618)).
+It’s developed by the [OICR](https://oicr.on.ca/) in collaboration with [UCSC](https://ucscgenomics.soe.ucsc.edu/) and it is based on the [GA4GH](https://www.ga4gh.org/) open standards and the FAIR principles i.e. the idea to make research data and applications findable, accessible, interoperable and reusable ([FAIR](https://www.nature.com/articles/sdata201618)).

 <img src='/img/dockstore.png' alt="Dockstore logo" style='float:right; width: 150pt; padding: .5em;' />